 This email marketing trend is not just going to continue in 2018 but will continue to evolve for better.
 We can expect more companies using Kinetic Emails for better Interactivity.
 Experian Email Benchmark Report 2016 says that as compared to non-kinetic emails, the unique open rates and open-to-click rates for kinetic emails have increased by 18% and 10% respectively.

 Kinetic Emails uses a coding technique that can stimulate the website experience inside the inbox.
 As more email clients started supporting HTML and CSS, email marketers could design mobile-optimized, advanced HTML layouts.
 Kinetic Emails are compatible with Yahoo Mail, Gmail, Outlook 2003, Outlook.com, AOL, and iPad to name a few.

 Marketers are storytellers.
 How can email marketing escape from this skill of marketers?

-When no other ways of communication works, storytelling does.
-Stories make our brain act as if we are actually living them.
+When no other ways of communication work, storytelling does.
+Stories make our brains act as if we are actually living them.

 Let us see an example

 Storytelling has been a trend since the time human beings hadn’t begun to write.
 Yes, our ancestors used to communicate by drawing pictures on walls.
 How can we not expect this trend to continue as the best email marketing practice in 2019?